-Part 4 of our series on Distance Learning for Multilingual Learners, focuses on Indigenous Peoples – in particular, Indigenous Languages.
 The Rutu Foundation is committed to supporting quality education for Indigenous Peoples.
-We created this list of Digital Language Resources for Indigenous Peoples which can assist the preservation of Indigenous languages and raise awareness as to the threats that indigenous peoples are facing, a situation compounded by the COVID-19 crisis.
+As part of our series on Distance Learning for Multilingual Learners, we created a list of Digital Language Resources for Indigenous Peoples which can assist the preservation of Indigenous languages and raise awareness as to the threats that indigenous peoples are facing, a situation compounded by the COVID-19 crisis.

 The loss of Indigenous languages has been the subject of increasing concern.
 The UN General Assembly declared 2019 the International Year of Indigenous Languages; and the International Decade of Indigenous Languages will begin in 2022.
 Among the 7,000 spoken languages, at least 43% are endangered.
 The majority of these are indigenous languages.
 UNESCO estimates that by the end of this century 3,000 indigenous languages will have disappeared.
 Languages are the vehicle of communication, and their loss has inevitable and irreversible consequences for cultural, historical and identity heritage, globally.
 Losing a language also means losing traditions, knowledge and customs.
 This is what many Indigenous Peoples are experiencing.

 Respecting, preserving and revitalizing Indigenous Languages are part of Indigenous Peoples’ fundamental rights.
 For this reason, policies to guarantee these rights must be implemented internationally.
 However, Indigenous rights are threatened and violated by governments all around the world and Indigenous Peoples face persistent discrimination.
 The lack of protection of their rights and of policies to empower and safeguard their linguistic and cultural heritage also have crucial consequences for life on the planet.
 Indigenous Peoples’ traditional knowledge is also an essential resource for the preservation of our ecosystems and for the fight against climate change.